maxmueller7/maxmueller.miami/README.md

 ![Isle of Portland's Flag](https://www.flaginstitute.org/wp/wp-content/uploads/flags/UNKG7513.png "Isle of Portland's Flag")

-Named after Edgar F. Codd's place of birth because this release deals with a lot of database stuff.
+Named after [Dr. Edgar F. Codd](https://en.wikipedia.org/wiki/Edgar_F._Codd)'s place of birth because this release deals with a lot of database stuff.

 - Add themes for places I've traveled to and change my picture to a picture of me in that place.
 - Create database (i.e. Firebase).